Integrating GIS and Asset Management Systems: Lessons from the Field

 3. Loose Coupling Through Integration Services

 Is loose coupling a path to longevity?
-In fact, yes.
-Direct database integrations may work in the short term, but they don’t age well and are a “worst practice”.
+It is!
+Direct database and system connections don’t age well and are a “worst practice”.

 Well‑designed GIS–EAM integrations rely on APIs, services, and middleware that allow systems to evolve independently.
 Loose coupling reduces vendor lock‑in, simplifies upgrades, and makes failures easier to diagnose and recover from.